web3privacy/web3privacy/Web3privacynowplatform/scoringmodel/Readme.md

 - The client only needs to disclose the origin (i.e., the back-end IP) for the CDN marketplace and the Legacy dCDN.

 _Observations_:
--
+- people could be misinformed about the way blockchain works thinking that security means privacy
+- encryption doesn't mean you don't leak your data to RPC, hosting etc. Cross-services/products relations to data leakages should become a market standard of comms (example: using one privacy tool that is private, but connecting it to another that leaks your data equals privacy breaches).

 _Product feature_
--
+- web3 privacy 101 (focus on a misleading comms like blockchain security equals privacy)

 **Privacy & Scalability**

 Answers:
 - one approach might be looking at the public data from the system.
 If you see user identifiers being used only once that's perhaps helpful?
-But a non-technical person doesn't know if identifiers are true random, or if they're backdoored somehow.
+But a non-technical person doesn't know if identifiers are truly random, or if they're backdoored somehow.
 - With the unirep protocol we're building an explorer that shows all the things happening in the system.
 So a user could see their epoch keys and attestations and see how they're distinct in the system.
 One thing we might do is write what can and can't be determined about the different identifiers.

 _Observations_:
--
+- hackathons on user identification could help to empower product privacy.
+Whitehackers role in a privacy market could be uplifted to a degree of product self-check/health check providing additional avenues for a third-parties to contribute to the open-source meaningfully.
+- identifiers could be created with a maximum anonymity set (and almost no linkage to a real person unlike a Covid passport)

 _Product feature_
--
+- different self-check recommendations by security audits, white hackers as a supplement (how would you test product privacy)

 **Automata**